viruzx/cdj-messenger/README.md

 #CDJ Messenger

 CDJ Messenger is an open-source, portable, flexible and *intended to be* a secure messaging platform based on orchestrate.io's database service.
+Please don't fork this to Github, we don't like github.

 ##Objectives